squeaktoy/hearth/DESIGN.md

 a lump's data to a remote peer.
 This way, processes can ensure that remote processes have access to lumps that are being transferred.

-## Assets

-Before lumps can be specialized for different kinds of content, they must be loaded into assets.
-Different asset classes, like meshes, textures, and WebAssembly modules have different named identifiers.
-The names for those asset classes may be `Mesh`, `Texture`, or `WebAssembly`, for example.
-An asset is loaded with the name of the asset class and the lump containing that asset's data.
-Once an asset is loaded, it may be passed into the engine in the places that expect a loaded asset, such as in a mesh renderer component.
-Wasm processes are also spawned using a loaded WebAssembly module asset as the executable source.

-Assets are peer-local and there is no way to transfer them between peers.
-This is because they have been specialized from a non-specialized binary blob into a specialized data format that may or may not be peer-specific.
-Processes have the responsibility and the privilege of converting opaque lumps into usable assets on their host peer.

-Note that lumps (and therefore assets) can be created by processes and that Wasm modules are a kind of asset.
+Note that lumps can be created by processes and that Wasm modules are loaded from lumps.
 As a consequence of this, Hearth processes may generate and load Wasm modules at runtime.
 This allows a WebAssembly compiler that can create new Hearth processes to be in of itself a Wasm Hearth process.
 A major field of research in Hearth's [beta phase](#phase-3-beta) is to study the possibilities of a self-hosting Hearth environment using this technique.

 ## Terminal Emulator